scala/docs.scala-lang/sips/pending/_posts/2012-06-29-fixing-either.md

-Regarding the second example of odd behaviour, involving `if`, this was traced to the fact that the `filter` method (of `LeftProjection` and `RightProjection`) returns an `Option` instead of an `Either`, thus allowing `None` to be returned when the predicate is `false`.
+Regarding the second example of odd behaviour, involving `if`, this was traced to the fact that the `filter` method (of `LeftProjection` and `RightProjection`) returns an `Option` instead of an `Either`, thus allowing `None` to be returned when the predicate is false.
 A `Left` (`Right`) could not be returned in the case of a `RightProjection` (`LeftProjection`) since no value is available to go into it.